Web Design Questionnaire Template

 1. Know the core business information

 First on the web design questionnaire, you have to ensure that you have your client’s correct name, address, and phone number (NAP).
-This information should be consistent in all business listing directories and citations and it is considered one of the top local search ranking factors that will help your local business to the top of search.
+This information should be consistent in all business listing directories and citations and it is considered one of the top local search ranking factors that will help your local business to the top of the search.
 Many new customers can be gained from local searches, and this potential should be put to good use.

 If clients want their business to flourish online, then social media is an essential tool in their arsenal.
 Before starting a project, know what social networks clients are involved in and their level of engagement in each one.
-Social network selection and strategies depend highly your client’s industry and demographics.
+Social network selection and strategies depend highly on your client’s industry and demographics.
 For example, if you are a carpet cleaning company and local search results are appearing for Google+ and Yelp, emphasis should be placed there.

 3. Brainstorm keyword ideas